William Shockley: Racist and eugenicist views

+Foundation for Research and Education on Eugenics and Dysgenics

+Foundation for Research and Education on Eugenics and Dysgenics (FREED) was a non-profit organization founded in March 1970 in the United States formed to support the research of Shockley, who was the president of the foundation and R. Travis Osborne, a member.
+The foundation released newsletter 'FREED' and research papers at Stanford University.

+The organization was founded according to its mission "solely for scientific and educational purposes related to human population and quality problems".

+From 1969 to 1976, the Pioneer Fund allocated about $2.5 million (adjusted-for-inflation in 2023) to support Shockley's endeavors.
+This funding was distributed through grants to Stanford University for the exploration of "research into the factors which affect genetic potential" and also directly to FREED.

+Via FREED, Shockley promoted his concept of a "Voluntary Sterilization Bonus Plan", proposing to compensate economically disadvantaged women for undergoing sterilization procedures.

+In 1970, Shockley listed former senator of Alaska Ernest Gruening as a director of FREED.

 Personal life

 At age 23 and while still a student, Shockley married Jean Bailey in August 1933.
 The couple had two sons and a daughter.
 Shockley separated from her in 1953.
 He married Emily Lanning, a psychiatric nurse, in 1955; she helped him with some of his theories.
-Although one of his sons earned a PhD at Stanford University and his daughter graduated from Radcliffe College, Shockley believed his children "represent a very significant regression ... my first wife – their mother – had not as high an academic-achievement standing as I had."
+Although one of his sons earned a PhD at Stanford University and his daughter graduated from Radcliffe College, Shockley believed his children "represent a very significant regression ... my first wife – their mother – had not as high an academic-achievement standing as I had".